hyller/GladiatorTool/Tools/SemVer/doc/README.md

 # SemVer

-`SemVer` can increase version in a file and append the version to a file name.
+`SemVer` creates version head file, increases version and appends the version to a file name.
-The version format can refer to [semver.org](http://semver.org)
+The version format defined in [semver.org](http://semver.org)

 ## Usage